What happens in Vegas does not stay in Vegas.

 The bad news: The state that issued your driver’s license will almost certainly hear about your indiscretion.
 So will your insurer.

-The good news: Not all states treat out-of-state tickets the same way.
+The good news is: Not all states treat out-of-state tickets the same way.
 And your car insurance company might not find out for years.
 (See laws specific to your area in our state car insurance rates guide.)

 How a ticket follows you home